 Steroids are a type of medicine with strong anti-inflammatory effects.
 They help to reduce redness, swelling, and soreness.
 They come in pill form, as inhalers or nasal sprays, and as creams and ointments.
 Steroid pills help treat inflammation and pain in conditions such as arthritis and lupus.
 Inhalers and nasal sprays help treat asthma and allergies.
 Creams and ointments can help some skin conditions, such as eczema and contact dermatitis.

 Steroids are effective and lifesaving medicines.
 However, they also can cause side effects.
 These include thin skin, dry mouth, abnormal menstrual cycles, and weakened bones.
 They can increase your blood sugar level or blood pressure.
 Because of these side effects, steroids often are prescribed for short-term use.

 Your body naturally makes steroids by itself.
 When your body is under stress, such as infection or surgery, it makes extra steroids.
 When you use steroid pills, sprays, or creams, your body may stop making its own steroids.
-If you take steroids for a long time, your body may not make enough steroids during times of stress.
+If you take steroids for a long time, your body becomes dependent on the medicine.
+It may not make enough steroids during times of stress.
 If this happens, you may have to take more steroid medicine.

-The amount of steroids you take should reduce a little at a time.
+If taking steroids long-term, the amount of steroids you take should reduce a little at a time.
 Your doctor will give you a schedule to follow for taking the medicine.
 It is important that you follow this schedule with care.
-Once the amount reduces enough, the doctor will have you stop taking steroids.
+Once the amount reduces enough, your doctor will have you stop taking steroids.
 Do not cut back or stop the medicine without your doctor’s approval.